 Many of the problems that occurred on November 6, 2012 may already have been addressed.
-But we won't really know if they are fixed until the next high turn-out election - which is likely to be the 2016 presidential election.
+But we won't really know if they are fixed until the next high turn-out election - which could be during the hotly contested gubernatorial election this year.

 It is no secret that the Committee of Seventy strongly believes that the people in charge of city elections should not be chosen through a partisan election process.
 Especially in a city where nearly 80% of the voters are Democrats and just over 12% are Republicans, there will at least be a perception that actions are taken or not taken because of political motives or to advance the Commissioners' political aspirations.
 The same concerns will be true in jurisdictions dominated by the Republican Party.

-The Committee of Seventy urges this Presidential Commission to create standards, and issue a set of recommendations, that are designed to result in local elections that conform with the most modern and up-to-date voting practices, are free of partisanship and patronage, are operated with the greatest efficiency, and by people with an unwavering commitment to extraordinary customer service.
+The Committee of Seventy urges this Commission to echo the Presidential Commission's call for elections run by professionals who are highly knowledgeable about the most modern and up-to-date voting practices, are free of partisanship, do not make hires based on political patronage, and who have an unwavering commitment to extraordinary customer service.

-Recommendations should at least include (1) requiring polling place workers to receive adequate compensation for working a 13-hour day at the polls, (2) mandating training of poll workers before each election, (3) replacing manual inputting of voter data with faster and more accurate methods, and (4) strengthening communications to city voters, including by social media.
+We urge your report to at least include (1) requiring polling place workers to receive adequate compensation for working a 13-hour day at the polls, (2) mandating training of poll workers before each election, (3) replacing manual inputting of voter data with faster and more accurate methods, and (4) strengthening communications to city voters, including by social media.